 The General Conditions are conditions which are of general application.
 We can impose them on all communications providers or on all providers of networks or services of a particular description.
 Unlike universal service conditions, “SMP” conditions (which are imposed as a result of a finding of significant market power) and access-related conditions, General Conditions cannot be imposed on specific individual providers.

-See an unofficial consolidated version of the General Conditions (PDF, 1010.0 KB) that came into force on 17 June 2022.
+See an unofficial consolidated version of the General Conditions (PDF, 1.1 MB) that came into force on 15 May 2023.

 Implementation of the European Electronic Communications Code (EECC)

 In December 2018, the European Electronic Communications Code (EECC), an EU Directive, updated the regulatory framework for electronic communications services, with an implementation date of 21 December 2020.
 Although the UK left the EU on 31 January 2020, under the terms of the Withdrawal Agreement the UK remained under an obligation to implement the EECC into domestic law.
 The UK Government made changes to the Communications Act 2003 to implement various requirements of the EECC into domestic law.